pineoc/cocos-docs/installation/Android-terminal.md

 ### Android NDK and SDK
 Obviously, you need the __Android NDK and SDK__ to do Android development.
 These are not installed on an OSX system by default.
-It is neccessary to download it using the link above.
+It is necessary to download it using the link above.

 #### Brew